Back to lessons

 Why tracking your spending matters

-Small purchases are easy to forget — a snack here, an app there, a drink on the way home.
-Each one feels tiny.
-Added up across a week, they're often $10–$30 or more that nobody counted.
+Small purchases can be easy to forget: a snack here, an app there, a drink on the way home.
+Tracking means recording each one and adding the list instead of guessing.

 Tracking your spending means writing down every purchase so you can see the full picture.
 When you track, the invisible becomes visible.